dingma-econ/dingma-econ.github.io/pages/_CV/index.md

 ## Awards

+- The Second Award and The Best Poster Award, The 8th HEOA Doctoral Forum on Health Policy and Economics, 2025
 - Excellent Paper Award, The 7th China Health Economic Development Forum, 2024
 - Excellent Paper Award, The 8th Annual Meeting of the China Labor Economists Forum, 2024
 - Excellent Paper Award, The 6th China Health Economic Development Forum, 2023